 MQTT Essentials Special: MQTT over WebSockets

-Welcome to the MQTT Essentials, a blog series about the core features and concepts in the MQTT protocol.
-The last 10 posts have covered all important aspects and features of MQTT.
-This week we explain how you can use all of these features in the browser as well and what’s the benefit of it.
+Welcome to MQTT Essentials, a blog series about the core features and concepts in the MQTT protocol.
+In the last 10 posts of this series, we’ve covered the core concepts and features of MQTT.
+This week, we explain how you can use all of those great features in a browser (and what the benefits of doing so are).

 MQTT over WebSockets

-We have learned in the MQTT Essentials that MQTT is ideal for constrained devices and unreliable networks.
-It’s also perfect for sending messages with a very low overhead.
-It would be quite nice to send and receive MQTT messages directly in the browser of a mobile phone or in general.
-This is possible by MQTT over WebSockets.
-It enables the browser to leverage all MQTT features and this can be used for the following example use case:
+We’ve seen that MQTT is ideal for constrained devices and unreliable networks and that it is perfect for sending messages with a very low overhead.
+Naturally, it would be quite nice to send and receive MQTT messages directly in a browser.
+For example, on a mobile phone.
+MQTT over WebSockets is the answer.
+MQTT over WebSockets enables the browser to leverage all MQTT features.
+You can use these capabilities for many interesting use cases:

-- Receive push notifications, for example if there is an alert or critical condition
+- Receive push notifications (for example, an alert or critical condition warning).

-What does it mean from a technical point of view?
+What does all this mean from a technical point of view?

 How does it work?

 WebSocket is a network protocol that provides bi-directional communication between a browser and a web server.
-It was standardized in 2011 and all modern browsers have support for WebSockets built-in.
-Similar to MQTT, WebSockets are based on TCP.
+The protocol was standardized in 2011 and all modern browsers provide built-in support for it.
+Similar to MQTT, the WebSocket protocol is based on TCP.

-When using the term MQTT over WebSockets, it means that a MQTT message, for example CONNECT or PUBLISH is encapsulated by one or more WebSocket frames, when transferring over the network.
-WebSockets are suitable as transport for MQTT because the communication is bi-directional, ordered and lossless (which is essentially because WebSockets also leverage TCP).
-In order to communicate with an MQTT broker over WebSockets, the broker must be able to handle native WebSockets.
-Brave people can also use a webserver and bridge the WebSockets to the MQTT broker, we don’t recommend this, though.
-When using HiveMQ it is very easy to get started with WebSockets, just enable the native support in the configuration, more information can be found in the blog post MQTT over WebSockets with HiveMQ.
+In MQTT over WebSockets, the MQTT message (for example, a CONNECT or PUBLISH packet) is transferred over the network and encapsulated by one or more WebSocket frames.
+WebSockets are a good transport method for MQTT because they provide bi-directional, ordered, and lossless communication (WebSockets also leverage TCP).
+To communicate with an MQTT broker over WebSockets, the broker must be able to handle native WebSockets.
+Occasionally, people use a webserver and bridge WebSockets to the MQTT broker, but we don’t recommend this method.
+When using HiveMQ, it is very easy to get started with WebSockets.
+Simply enable the native support in the configuration.
+For more information, read MQTT over WebSockets with HiveMQ.

 Why not use MQTT directly?

-At the moment it is not possible to speak pure MQTT within a browser, because there is no possibility to open a raw TCP connection.
-This will eventually change with the Socket API, but at the moment there are only a few browsers implementing this API.
+Currently, it is not possible to speak pure MQTT in a browser because it is not possible to open a raw TCP connection.
+Socket API will change that situation; however, few browsers implement this API yet.

-If you want to get started with MQTT over WebSockets there are a few good resource you should check out:
+If you want to get started with MQTT over WebSockets, here are some useful resources:

-- We have a MQTT WebSocket client, which is ideal for testing, testing and debugging.
-It uses the public broker of the MQTT Dashboard as default broker.
-All the features of the client are documented in detail in this blog post.
-The source code is also available at GitHub.
+- For testing and debugging, the HiveMQ MQTT WebSocket client is ideal.
+The public broker of the MQTT Dashboard is the default broker of this client.
+All features of the client are documented in detail and the source code is available on GitHub.

-So that’s the end of the MQTT Essentials series.
+That brings us to the end of the MQTT Essentials series.
 We hope you enjoyed it.
-No worries, the MQTT Monday will continue, we already have a lot of great ideas for the upcoming weeks, so stay tuned for more helpful content about MQTT and HiveMQ.
+No worries, MQTT Monday will continue!
+We already have a lot of great ideas for the upcoming weeks, so stay tuned for more helpful content about MQTT and HiveMQ.

-Have a great week and we’ll hope to see you on the next MQTT Monday!
+Have a great week and see you on the next MQTT Monday!

-You want to read more blog post related to MQTT?
-Then sign up for our newsletter and get notified on each new post as soon as its available.
-If you prefer RSS, you can subscribe to our RSS feed here.
+Are you interested in learning more about MQTT?
+Sign up for our newsletter and get notified as soon as a new post is available.
+If you prefer RSS, subscribe to our RSS feed here.